estruby/estruby.github.io/content/papers/FS1/index.md

     alt: "Estimated difference in inflation forecasts conditional on political knowledge"
     relative: true
 editPost:
-    Text: "Forthcoming, Journal of Macroeconomics"
+    Text: "Forthcoming in Journal of Macroeconomics"

 ---